 When footballers are working out, they focus on their core muscles to gain strength and power.
-They even take enhancement supplements from the Musclesfax website or any other reputable seller to make these muscles stronger through workouts.
+They even take enhancement supplements from reputable sellers to make these muscles stronger through workouts.

 But what is their primary role in the game?
 Well, they offer support during pushing and when running across the field.
 If you are in fitness, you will know that both the upper and lower body rely on the core for stability.
 Lower back muscles and abs are the most important parts of the core, and they help the footballers catch a pass and twist to all sides.
 Thus, they also need to be well-prepared through workouts to avoid injury during such movements.